SVN Repository Server Load Balancing and Synchronization

 DAV svn

-SVNPath /opt/svn/project (path to the repository on the slave server)
+SVNPath /opt/svn/project (path to the repository on the worker server)

 Order deny,allow